 threshold Toward an applied quantum data theory I’ve started working through quantum concepts seriously; not just quantum computing, but the larger theoretical framework underneath it.
 My gut tells me that the emergence of applied quantum computing in business is going to make the rush to AI seem small.
 Quantum cryptography, the ability to utilize true randomness,

 fieldnotes Give a business owner an empty catalog and watch nothing happen I'm generally a best-practices person.
 I think there's wisdom in the consensus positions that the data governance community has built up over decades, and I try not to be contrarian for its own sake.
-But some recommendations read like they were written for an organization that
+But some recommendations read like they were written for an organization

 signal How Apple and Jobs influenced how I run my data shop Thanks to some heavy recommendations from Macbreak Weekly, I ordered David Pogue’s Apple: The First 50 Years.
 I’m about a third of the way through and it’s a denser read than I was expecting.
 I’ve seen some speculation online that it might be too technical, but